 Adjust and make another double knot to secure.
 Cut any excess bit of string and hang the fairy swing on the arch to complete the look.

-If you’re feeling adventurous you can always make this fairy porch swing instead, or if your stump is large enough, you can turn it into a fairy playground 😉 But I think the fairies will enjoy taking a break here and maybe they’ll sprinkle a little growing dust on those newly planted succulents too.
+If you’re feeling adventurous, you can always make this fairy porch swing instead, or if your stump is large enough, you can turn it into a fairy playground 😉 But I think the fairies will enjoy taking a break here, and maybe they’ll sprinkle a little growing dust on those newly planted succulents too.

 I’d love to know what you think of the tree stump succulent planter.

 Is it something you would put in your garden?
 And would you add a fairy swing too?
-Or maybe something else, like this miniature water fountain or perhaps a recycled fairy bridge?
+Or maybe something else, like this miniature water fountain or a recycled fairy bridge?
 Let me know in the comments, I would love to hear about it.
 BTW, if you don’t have a tree stump to play with, you can always make this eco-friendly branch mug planter instead.

-BTW, if you’re looking for some of the things we used, we’ve got you covered Disclosure: If you click on the links below, we may receive a commission from Amazon.
-But don’t worry it won’t come out of your pocket, and it helps us fund our ever-growing succulent collection.
+BTW, if you’re looking for some of the things we used, we’ve got you covered.
+Disclosure: If you click the links below, we may receive a commission from Amazon.
+But don’t worry, it won’t come out of your pocket, and it helps us fund our ever-growing succulent collection.